Aero25x/hyperlane-eclipse-bot/README.md

 As you can see Eclipse is also touched on here, so if you work it out too, you get to kill two birds with one stone.

 I'm going to spin my wallets that Phoniex was spinning on.
 This project can also be scrolled with the help of our software (https://t.me/hcmarket_bot?start=project_1021).
 And we decided to make a small discount for purchasing two software at once: Phoenix and Hyperlane.

+---

+ ## For Wallet Generation you can use: [Kozel App](https://github.com/dry-com/kozel)

+For information about Kozel and how to use you can find here - https://t.me/hcmarket_bot?start=project_1

+---